KacperFilas/KacperFilas/README.md

-- 👋 Hi, I’m @KacperFilas
+- 👋 Hi, I’m @KacperFilas a 3D generalist currently working as level designer
-- 👀 I’m interested in 3d Graphics, and programming
-- 🌱 I’m currently learning Computer Science, and japanese :P
-- 💞️ I’m looking to collaborate on anything really
 - 📫 How to reach me - kacperfilas1@gmail.com

 <!---